Before you Apply

 As a part-time student, we recommend you study for 18.5 hours per week - although this can fluctuate at certain times during your programme.

-All entrance requirements can be found on the University Website.
+All entrance requirements can be found by following the links to each course page on the University Website.

 The University has, for a number of years, registered candidates for the degrees of MPhil and PhD by distance learning.
 A distance learning programme is one where the candidate concerned is not based at the University, and is undertaking their research from a distant (normally overseas) base.
 This can be on a full- or part-time basis.